mitre-ace-direct/ace-direct/iam/README.md

 ## Prerequisites

-### Notes and assumptions
+### Tasks and assumptions

+1. Read the overall ACE Direct installation process in [INSTALLATION.md](../docs/installation/INSTALLATION.md).
+1. The instructions below frequently refer to the OpenAM **base name**.
+This value is used throughout, in files and commands.
+For these instructions, the default OpenAM base name is `ace`.
+If you decide to change this base name value, make sure you make the appropriate changes to the files and commands.
+1. OpenAM installs on a single server, for example, `aceopenam.domain.com`.
-1. The OpenAM server is running CentOS Linux.
-Other Linux versions may work, with or without minor modifications to the installation scripts.
+1. The OpenAM server is _Amazon Linux 2_.
+Other Linux versions may work, with or without slight modifications to the scripts and instructions.
-1. Install OpenAM as `root` in the `/root` home folder of the OpenAM server.
+1. Install OpenAM as `root` in the `/root` folder.
-1. OpenAM will run behind NGINX.
-See the [nginx/README.md](../nginx/README.md) for configuration details.
+1. OpenAM operates behind NGINX.
+See [nginx/README.md](../nginx/README.md).
 1. OpenAM only has a private IP address.
 Do **not** assign a public IP address to it.
-1. Certificates are required to secure the OpenAM login process:
+1. Obtain certificates to secure the OpenAM login process:

-    * This installation expects these certificate file names: `cert.pem` and `key.pem`
+    * The certificate file names are: `cert.pem` and `key.pem`
     * Certificates must be acquired from a trusted certificate authority
     * Acquire a fully-qualified domain name (FQDN) for the OpenAM server that is _at least_ two levels deep.
 For example: `aceopenam.domain.com`
     * Do **not** use underscores (`_`) in the FQDN name.
 OpenAM does not like that.

-1. Execute the `hostname` command and verify that the FQDN aligns with the FQDN in the certificates.
+1. Execute the `hostname` command and verify that the FQDN matches the FQDN in the certificates.
 1. Edit `/etc/hosts` to include the **private IP**, **alias**, and **FQDN** for the OpenAM, NGINX, and Node ACE Direct servers.
-1. You _may_ have to remove any previous OpenAM and Tomcat installations to ensure a proper installation.
 1. _Note: If the OpenAM server is running behind a network proxy_, create an entry for the `http_proxy` for `wget`.
 Depending on your operating system, it may be in `~/.wgetrc` or `/etc/wgetrc`.

-### Files
+### Installation files

-1. Copy this `iam` folder to the `/root` folder on the OpenAM server.
+1. Copy _this_ `iam` folder to the `/root` folder of the OpenAM server.
 1. Execute the commands below on the OpenAM server as `root`.

 ### Certificates